pkgxdev/pkgx/README.md

 * tea aims to be zippy and stay zippy
 * tea doesn’t make global changes to your system
 * tea doesn’t require you install the Xcode Command Line Tools
-* tea aims to enhance the way you work, rather than impose the way you work
+* tea aims to enhance the way you work, rather than dictate the way you work
 * tea installs independently for every user on the machine
 * tea is somewhat decentralized and aims to be completely decentralized
 * tea is a handful of tight, easy-to-understand codebases